openkfw/TruSpace/README.md

 - 🌐 [Connect to other TruSpace nodes](#connect-to-other-truspace-nodes)
 - 📚 [Check out architecture, guides, details](#check-out-architecture-guides-details)

+--

-## Play around in a sandbox demo environment
+## Play around in an online sandbox demo environment

 To check how TruSpace works, get to the sandbox installation at https://truspace.dev, register a new user, login and start playing with private and public workspaces!
+It's an experiment-sandbox, so your data might get deleted occasionally.

+--

 ### 📥 Run it locally on my machine

-For a very **quick and easy** TruSpace setup (e.g. for demos and first look), run:
+For a very **quick and easy** TruSpace setup (e.g. for demos and first look) on your local machine, run:

 ```bash
 git clone git@github.com:openkfw/TruSpace.git